-At the forefront of endoscopic advancements, this division offers a largely research based academic environment.
+At the forefront of endoscopic advancements, the Gastroenterology division offers a largely research based academic environment.
 The MGH’s Gastrointestinal Division is unique for its inflammatory bowel disease (IBD) program.

 Inflammatory Bowel Disease Centre of Excellence